Indonesia

 Ongoing Impact

-In 2023, the Indonesian Ministry of Health, HIH, and ASRI began working together to design a way to scale the HIH and ASRI model of investment in community-designed solutions across Indonesia.
-In 2024, ASRI began piloting this work in Tambrauw in West Papua, while Radical Listening and site assessments are being conducted in Bogani Nani Wartabone in Northern Sulawesi, and Gunung Leuser in North Sumatra.
+In 2023, the Indonesian Ministry of Health, the Ministry of Forestry, HIH, and ASRI began working together to design a way to scale the HIH and ASRI model of investment in community-designed solutions across Indonesia.
+In 2024, ASRI began piloting this work in Tambrauw in Southwest Papua, while continuing the work in West Kalimantan.
 This work pairs together the model of direct investment in rainforest communities’ planetary health solutions with the Ministry of Health’s existing infrastructure, workforce, and resources.

 Research